Joyceyyzheng/abc-student-repo/projects/coding-foundation/README.md

-This is a coding fundation exercise.
+This is a coding foundation exercise.